-When the UE needs to transmit an initial NAS message, the UE shall request to establish an RRC connection and the NAS shall provide the RRC Establishment related information to the lower layer of NG-RAN.
-The RAN handles the RRC connection with priority during and after RRC connection establishment request, when UE indicates priority in Establishment related information
+When the UE needs to transmit an initial NAS message, the UE shall request to establish an RRC connection first and the NAS shall provide the RRC establishment related information to the lower layer.
+The RAN handles the RRC connection with priority during and after RRC connection establishment procedure, when UE indicates priority in establishment related information

-Under high network load conditions, the network may protect itself against overload by access barring.
-Depending on network configuration, the network may bar all access to a specific group of users, or selectively bar the access to only certain overloaded network resource, e.g. based on service, as specified in TS 22.011 [25], and the priority indicated by the UE.
+Under high network load conditions, the network may protect itself against overload by limiting access attempts from UEs.
+Depending on network configuration, the network may determine whether certain access attempt should be allowed or blocked based on categorized criteria, as specified in TS 22.261 [2] and TS 24.501 [47].